Patient education: Weight loss surgery and procedures (Beyond the Basics)

-Patient information: My child is overweight (The Basics)
+Patient education: My child is overweight (The Basics)

-Patient information: Health risks of obesity (The Basics)
+Patient education: Health risks of obesity (The Basics)

-Patient information: Care after weight loss surgery (The Basics)
+Patient education: Care after weight loss surgery (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

 Approach to the patient with unintentional weight loss